How Renewable Energy Helps Reduce Carbon Footprint

 2. Wind Energy: Harnessing Nature’s Power

-Wind turbines convert kinetic energy from the wind into electricity, providing a clean and sustainable power source.
-Unlike fossil fuels, wind energy does not produce CO2 emissions, making it a key player in reducing climate change.
-Additionally, wind farms require minimal land and have a relatively low environmental impact, making them an efficient alternative to traditional power plants.
+Wind turbines convert wind kinetic energy into power in the form of electricity, providing a source of clean and sustainable energy.
+Compared to fossil fuel, wind energy is not coupled with CO2 emissions, hence it is playing an important role in reversing climate change.
+Further, wind farms take up minimal land area and have a relatively smaller environmental impact compared to traditional power plants, hence providing an effective alternative.

 3. Hydropower: Sustainable Electricity Generation